 Cultured creams (or thick cultured milks) have been used in cuisines ranging from French to Indian.
 Try adding some crème fraîche to a vegetable soup or top a bowl of beans with some sour cream.
 Stirring these cultured creams into your soups also creates a creamy consistency that makes soup a favorite comfort food.

 This concept is similar to the addition of whey.
 But different vegetable ferments will impart different flavors.
 Some juice from your cultured salsa in a black bean soup is a perfect pairing.
 A bit of sauerkraut juice is a welcome addition to a hearty sausage and potato soup.
-Click here to learn how to make fermented vegetable juices or if you prefer, we offer them ready-to-drink.
+Click here to learn how to make fermented vegetable juices.

 Miso has been used as a soup base for generations.
 Because it is a cultured food itself you simply mix it into warm water for a bowl of broth or soup.
 Add fresh vegetables and cooked meats for a light but hearty meal or snack.